Presence

 Photo by Scott Bauer.

-Christine Howard Sandoval (enrolled member of Chalon Nation, Bakersfield, CA, b.
-1975, Anaheim, CA) lives and works in the unceded territories of the Squamish, sleil-Waututh, and Musqueam First Nations and is an assistant professor of interdisciplinary praxis in the Audain Faculty of Art at Emily Carr University, Vancouver.
+Christine Howard Sandoval (enrolled member of Chalon Nation, Bakersfield, CA) lives and works in the unceded territories of the Squamish, sleil-Waututh, and Musqueam First Nations and is an assistant professor of interdisciplinary praxis in the Audain Faculty of Art at Emily Carr University, Vancouver.
 Howard Sandoval's work has been the subject of solo exhibitions at the Institute of Contemporary Art San Diego (2021); Contemporary Art Gallery, Vancouver (2021); Oregon Contemporary, Portland (2021); and Colorado Springs Fine Arts Center at Colorado College (2019), during which time she was the Mellon Artist in Residence at Colorado College.
-Her work has been exhibited in the 12th Seoul Mediacity Biennale (2023) and in group exhibitions at Clark Art Institute, Williamstown, MA (2023); Henry Art Gallery, University of Washington, Seattle (2023); Museu de Arte Contemporânea da Universidade de São Paulo (MAC USP) (2022); Designtransfer, Universität der Künste Berlin (2013); El Museo del Barrio, New York (2013); and Socrates Sculpture Park, Long Island City, NY (2010).
+Her work has been exhibited in the 12th Seoul Mediacity Biennale (2023) and in group exhibitions at the Clark Art Institute, Williamstown, MA (2023); Henry Art Gallery, University of Washington, Seattle (2023); Museu de Arte Contemporânea da Universidade de São Paulo (MAC USP) (2022); Designtransfer, Universität der Künste Berlin (2013); El Museo del Barrio, New York (2013); and Socrates Sculpture Park, Long Island City, NY (2010).
 Her work is held in the permanent collections of Forge Project, traditional lands of the Moh-He-Con-Nuck; Hammer Museum at UCLA, Los Angeles; and Museum of Contemporary Art San Diego.
-She holds a BFA from Pratt Institute, Brooklyn, and an MFA from Parsons, the New School for Design, New York.
+She holds a BFA from the Pratt Institute, Brooklyn, and an MFA from Parsons, the New School for Design, New York.

 Abbas Akhavan